niyaan21/thereportgenscholar/README.md

 *   `extract-mindmap-concepts.ts`: Extracts key concepts and a main idea from text for mind mapping.
 *   `transcribe-and-analyze-flow.ts`: Transcribes audio/video files and performs thematic analysis.
 *   `text-to-speech-flow.ts`: Converts text from report sections into playable audio.
-*   `plagiarism-check-flow.ts`: Simulates a plagiarism check on a body of text.
+*   `plagiarism-check-flow.ts`: Performs an AI-powered originality analysis on text, identifying similar sentences and citing likely real-world sources.

 These flows are called by Next.js Server Actions defined in `src/app/actions.ts`.